 Marketing

-Squarespace’s marketing features mean there’s not really a better option when it comes to growing your business.
+Squarespace’s marketing features are some of the best available on the market today.
 You can track website visitor numbers, traffic sources, visitor geography, and various other important information.
 Squarespace’s Business plan offers additional sales and conversion metrics, so you can understand how customers contact you.

-Squarespace also has some great SEO tools that will help you climb up the Google rankings, including title and keyword management – and, what’s more, they’re all ready for you to use in Squarespace as soon as you sign up.
+Squarespace also has some great SEO tools that will help you climb up the Google rankings, including title and keyword management.
+What’s more, they’re all ready for you to use in Squarespace as soon as you sign up.

 Both WordPress and Squarespace have ecommerce options but when compared with Squarespace, the main problem with WordPress is that they’re locked away in the provider's most expensive plans.